GitHub Sponsors

 * **On Open Collective, you need to create a Collective** for your project.

-* Organizations on Open Collective are a different profile type, for companies who sponsor open source projects, i.e. designed for paying money out, not accepting money like Collectives.
+* Organizations on Open Collective are a different profile type, for companies that sponsor open source projects, i.e., designed for paying money out, not accepting money like Collectives.

 ---